bmgaldo/graDiEnt/cran-comments.md

   > optim (10:17)

   name of a function in base R.

-### Platform:	Windows Server 2022, R-devel, 64 bit
-There were no ERRORs or WARNINGs.
-There was one note.
-Same as above

 ### Platform:	Fedora Linux, R-devel, clang, gfortran
 There were no ERRORs or WARNINGs.
 There was one note.
 Same as above